omer-priel/simple-templates/examples/blog/README.md

 # Blog

-A example that created by stages. \
+A example web application that created by stages. \
 See Roadmap.md for all the stages of this project.

 ## Get Started